 Economic and Political Development Curriculum

-The EPD curriculum provides students with a broad understanding of the processes of economic, political and social change in the developing world, and of the global and national commitments reflected in the 2030 Agenda for Sustainable Development and the Sustainable Development Goals.
-Students develop a variety of skills in policy analysis, program planning, monitoring and evaluation, and management, as well as in focused competencies in practice areas such as financial inclusion, small business and social enterprise development, corporate social responsibility, gender and development, education and health policy, sustainable development, post-conflict reconstruction and governance.
+The Economic and Political Development (EPD) concentration within the MIA/MPA programs at SIPA provides students with a comprehensive understanding of the processes of economic, political, and social change in the developing world.
+The curriculum emphasizes the global and national commitments reflected in the 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs).
+It is designed to equip students with essential skills in policy analysis, program planning, monitoring and evaluation, and management.
+Students also gain focused competencies in areas such as financial inclusion, small business and social enterprise development, corporate social responsibility, gender and development, education and health policy, sustainable development, post-conflict reconstruction, and governance.

 Contact Us